 - GEI 6 – sex-based harassment and discrimination.

-If an employer of 500 or more employees that is required to meet the minimum standard does not do so, then the employer will have a further two years to improve against the minimum standard before it may be deemed non-compliant by the WGEA.
-It will not be possible for a relevant employer to fail to comply with the Act on the basis of failure to improve against a minimum standard until the end of the 2016–17 reporting period.
+If an employer of 500 or more employees that is required to meet at least one of the minimum standards does not do so, then the employer will have a further two years to improve against the minimum standard before it may be deemed non-compliant by the WGEA.

 The WGEA provides guidelines and a range of useful resources on its website.

 The WGEA will assist a relevant employer to achieve compliance with the reporting requirements.

 The WGEA may name a non-compliant employer in a report to the Minister or by electronic or other means.